On-Campus Employment Info

 - Supervisor will initiate an electronic work authorization for a student.
 If the student is a new employee to the college, hiring forms must be completed in the Payroll Office in Donnelly 214 before an electronic work authorization can be initiated.

-- Must be paid in accordance with Pay Levels and Job Classifications
+- Must be paid in accordance with Federal Regulations.

-- Undergraduate students may not earn more than $7.85 an hour during the academic year.
+- Undergraduate students must earn $8.00 an hour during the academic year.
 If a higher pay rate is requested, it must be approved by the Vice President in charge of that particular department.
 This signed memo indicating the justification of a higher pay rate must be attached to the Work Authorization form in order to process it.

 - Graduate students' pay rates range from $8.50 - $10.50 an hour.
 Unless the student has exceptional skills or they are grant funded projects paying higher amounts, the student should begin at $8.50 per hour and increase accordingly.
 If a higher pay rate is requested, it must be approved by the Vice President in charge of that particular department.
 This signed memo indicating the justification of a higher pay rate must be attached to the work authorization form in order to process it.